 Online-AEMS program 2021

-The program 2021 will be divided into two parts:
+The program 2021 was divided into two parts:

 Preparatory Sessions: All participants are required to prepare using a predetermined list of literature from various scientific disciplines, with the live-sessions building up on this material.